 ďWith the support of PDF, we are able to tackle some of the greatest challenges in Parkinsonís research.Ē - 2007 IRGP Awardee

-Since our founding in 1957, PDF has supported $100 million in research with the goals of finding causes, advancing therapies and ending Parkinson's.
+Since our founding in 1957, PDF has supported $105 million in research with the goals of solving, treating and ending Parkinson's disease.